DataWraith/notelog/README.md

 You can search for notes using fulltext search or by specific tags:

 - `Find notes containing "project plan" with tag +important`
-- `Look for notes mentioning databases from May 2025`
+- `Look for notes mentioning databases from April 2025`
 - `Search for notes tagged +sqlite and +til from May 2025`
 - `How many notes tagged +todo do I have?`